fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 :::

-Observations: GBIF - 2, iDigBio - 5, Seinet - 5.
+Occurrence: GBIF - 13, iDigBio - 1, Nebraska Natural Heritage - 9.

 #### Year of first and last observation for all occurrence data:

-First: 1973, Last: NA
+First: 1934, Last: NA

 ### Is the species currently federally designated as threatened, endangered, proposed, or candidate species under the Endangered Species Act?